nik-neg/nik-neg/README.md

 - 🌱 I’m currently learning **NestJS 🐈**
 - 🌻 Outside of work I'm interested in Japanese 🇯🇵, do sports 🏃, and meet friends 😀.
-- 🍳 I also like to cook, and
+- 🍳 I also like to cook, and travelling ✈️
-- ✈️ travelling
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/alexander-genkin-7108081a8/?locale=en_US)